 Investing activities.
 Net cash used in investing activities in 2011 was \$385.1 million compared with \$590.0 million and \$500.4 million in 2010 and 2009, respectively.
 The decrease in cash used in 2011 when compared to 2010 was primarily attributable to changes in restricted cash, notes receivable and expenditures for oil and gas assets primarily in Ghana for development activities.
-The increase in cash used in 2010 when compared to 2009 was primarily attributable to increases in restricted cash of \$29.0 million related to the commercial debt facilities, \$23.0 million for the cash collateralized irrevocable letter of credit associated with the Eirik Raude drilling rig and an increase of \$32.8 million in expenditures for oil and gas assets primarily used and development activities.
+The increase in cash used in 2010 when compared to 2009 was primarily attributable to increases in restricted cash of \$29.0 million related to the commercial debt facilities, \$23.0 million for the cash collateralized irrevocable letter of credit associated with the Eirik Raude drilling rig and an increase of \$32.8 million in expenditures for oil and gas assets primarily in Ghana for exploration and appraisal wells and development activities.